MSE Graduate Programs

 Enrollment begins once a year in fall quarter.

-Most applicants come from a background relevant to Materials Science & Engineering.
-Since MSE is an interdisciplinary field the department also accepts students with undergraduate & graduate backgrounds from various engineering or physical science fields (such as Chemistry, Physics and various Engineering fields).
+Most applicants come from a background closely related to Materials Science & Engineering.
+Since MSE is an interdisciplinary field the department also accepts students who have earned undergraduate & graduate degrees from various engineering or physical science fields (such as Chemistry, Physics and various Engineering fields).
 Course prerequisites which may be met upon admission are outlined in this document.
 Applicants should meet a minimum GPA requirement of 3.0 (on a 4 point scale) for the last 90 graded quarter credits or 60 graded semester credits.
 GRE test results are required by the application deadline, but there are no minimum scores required to be eligible to apply.
-To be a competitive applicant please see average GPA and GRE scores outlined below from our 2014 cohort.
-The PhD Program is the most competitive program since funding support is most often awarded to these students in the form of RA, TA and fellowship positions.
+To be a competitive applicant please see average GPA and GRE scores outlined below from our 2015 cohort.
+The PhD Program is our most competitive program since funding support is most often awarded to these students in the form of RA, TA and fellowship positions.
 The MS Program students are ineligible for departmental funding support.

 All applicants must complete the UW Graduate School Application which incorporates all program-specific application materials.
 No printed materials are required at the time of application.
 The application fee is $85.
 If offered admission, additional materials will be requested at that time.
 Review the requirements listed below before proceeding.

 Based on the general profile information entered, your application type will be identified (US citizen or international, degree seeking or graduate non-matriculated) and the relevant checklist of application requirements and step-by-step instructions will follow.